 In this area we can find many endemic birds, among them three endangered species: the Ash-breasted Tit-tyrant, White Browed Tit Spinetail and the Royal Cinclodes.

-Situated at an altitude of 3,020 meters, this High-Andean wetland comprises four permanent and one temporary lagoons, two swamps and two rivers, and is part of the Pikillaqta Arqueological Park and the National Tourist Reserve.
+Located at an impressive altitude of 3,020 meters, this High-Andean wetland is a true gem.
+It consists of four permanent lagoons, one temporary lagoon, two swamps, and two rivers, and forms an integral part of the Pikillaqta Archeological Park and the National Tourist Reserve.

-We will pick up our passengers from their hotels at 4:30 am, then we will travel for 30 minutes to the Huacarpay Lagoon, there we will observe different species of Birds (accompanied by our expert guide).
+To embark on our exciting birdwatching adventure, we will first pick up our passengers from their hotels at 4:30 am.
+Then, we will travel for 30 minutes to the Huacarpay Lagoon, where we will have the opportunity to observe different species of birds, accompanied by our expert guide.

-At 8am, we will have breakfast, then we will continue birding arounf the wetlands.
-At noon we will have our picnic lunch in the area with the beautiful view of the lake and the mountains.
+At 8 am, it will be time for breakfast, and afterward, we will continue our birdwatching activities around the wetlands.
+As noon approaches, we will find a picturesque spot in the area to enjoy our picnic lunch, all while taking in the beautiful view of the lake and the mountains.